Jebala people: Origins

 The Jebala are of mixed origin.
+The Jebala, themselves, trace their ethnic and cultural origin to Al-Andalus.
 They adopted the Arabic language between the 10th and 15th centuries, influenced by Arab townspeople of northern Morocco and Al-Andalus and the fact that their land lies on the route between these places.

-Cities like Tétouan and Chefchaouen are inhabited by populations descend from Al-Andalus, either from Andalusian Arabs or Spanish Jews.
+Cities like Tétouan and Chefchaouen are inhabited by populations partially descending from Al-Andalus, either from Andalusian Arabs or Spanish Jews.
 (Note: "Due to its particular history, the medina of Chefchaouen was originally populated predominantly by Andalusian Arabs and Spanish Jews, and later by Berbers from the surrounding rural areas.")
 In the case of Chefchaouen, these populations were the original inhabitants with nearby Berbers later migrating into the city.

 History

 Very little is known about the prehistory of the region, but the history of the Jebala people seems to be well documented since early Islamic times.
 The early Islamic history of the Rif, through the Emirate of Nekor established by Salih ibn Mansur of the Nefzaoua Berbers and which lasted from pre-Idrisid until Almoravid times with the fall of the Madinat al-Nakur (710–1108 CE).
 This part of the history seems to be well documented, but when the Berber dynasty of Almoravids started ruling, the history of the Rif was almost unknown.
 The usual tradition is that almost every existing social group in the Rif mountains originated from somewhere else, not too far away from the country.